 The Market Data Workshop, hosted by ERCOT on May 20, 2016, identified the process in which Market changes are currently performed establishing the framework for dialogue regarding data changes, delivery methods and desires for a future communication state.
 The Market Data Working Group (MDWG) agreed to be the venue for gathering these discoveries.

 Problem Statements were developed and agreed upon at MDWG whereby Market Participants would participate in a sub-working group to begin a deep dive exploring potential solutions to increase change transparency.

+Need to update introduction to include high level recommendations.

+Developer Portal

+Process Change

+Content organization

 Problem Statements

 The following problem statements reflect impacts to consumers of ERCOT data products.
 Not all problem statements are present in all cases and don’t necessarily impact all stakeholders equally.
 The problem statements do not capture any constraints that may impact potential solutions to the problem statements.